mschwartz/keto/README.md

 * Portion sizes not so important
 * Eat fat
 * Eat red meat
-* Lot fat foods are actually bad on this diet
+* Low fat foods are actually bad on this diet
 * Exercise not required

 ## benefits in a nutshell